By Alex Orué

 Every day, I get to work with extraordinary people from all over the world and ensure that teens in my country and other Spanish-speaking nations have access to out and proud role models.
 The It Gets Better Project’s Global Affiliate Network now spans four continents and six languages with a major presence in Latin America.
 As we mark the beginning of Hispanic Heritage Month, I am reminded of the impact of our work through the testimonials of others who, just like me — a shy, gay, Mexican-Catholic boy — found comfort in the It Gets Better Project’s arsenal of inspiring stories — including those in my native language and from my culture.
 After all, that’s the reason I decided to share my own story: to reflect what I wanted to see growing up… someone like me!

-– Alex Orué is the It Gets Better Project’s Global Programming Coordinator and the Director of It Gets Better Mexico.
+– Alex Orué is the It Gets Better Project’s Global Programming Coordinator and former Director of It Gets Better Mexico.